github/opensource.guide/_articles/how-to-contribute.md

 You might scan a README and find a broken link or a typo.
 Or you're a new user and you noticed something is broken, or an issue that you think should really be in the documentation.
 Instead of ignoring it and moving on, or asking someone else to fix it, see whether you can help out by pitching in.
 That's what open source is all about!

-If you are a beginner in open source you can work on a good first issue.
-Good first issue is a feature GitHub ships for encouraging new and begineer open source contributors for contributing in an open source project.
-You can find such issues in [contribute pages](https://github.com/prettier/prettier/contribute).

 > [28% of casual contributions](https://www.igor.pro.br/publica/papers/saner2016.pdf) to open source are documentation, such as a typo fix, reformatting, or writing a translation.

 If you're looking for existing issues you can fix, every open source project has a `/contribute` page that highlights beginner-friendly issues you can start out with.
 Navigate to the main page of the repository on GitHub, and add `/contribute` at the end of the URL (for example `https://github.com/facebook/react/contribute`).